 - crowns and bridges;

 - orthodontic care with the exception of Article 18.4;

-- treatment using myofunctional equipment.
+- treatment using myofunctional equipment;

+- cosmetic dentistry (K codes).

 What reimbursement is there for oral care performed outside regular surgery hours?

 Insured persons under age 18 are only entitled to reimbursement for oral care conducted outside of regular surgery hours if the provision of such care cannot reasonably be delayed until another day.